vinh-c-tran/gmode-oscillations/README.md

 ## Equilibrium Parameters
 The first thing that we'd like to find is the equation of state: $p(\epsilon)$.
 In RMF models this reduces to determining the particle momentum $k_{F_i}$ and meson field values (we calculate these values as a function of baryon number density $n_B$).
 Knowing these two things gives us $p(\epsilon)$.
 There are expressions for these things in numerous papers, see for instance, Glendenning 1985.
+The sort of workflow is as follows:
+1. Start from a given Lagrangian that describes the DOF, the specific baryon-meson and meson-meson interactions.
+By hand, determine the EL-equations for the mesons in the mean-field approximation.
+This is in principle all we need to do by hand.
+2. Update the code definitions

 ### Code Specifics
 The code is structured as follows: